konsoletyper/teavm/README.md

 How to use
 ----------

+There is no TeaVM artifacts in the central Maven repository yet.
+So first you need to clone project and install it into the local repository.
+In order to install project, just run `mvn install` when you are in the project's root directory.

 There are several options of using TeaVM.
 One is the maven build.
 First, you write your code as if it were an ordinary Java project: